Railway pricing plans

 ★★★★★ 4.8 CE

-From $1/mo to $20 per month across 4 plans, Railway scales from a low-cost entry tier to a $20 Pro plan for production workloads.
+From $1 to $20 per month across four plans, Railway scales from a low-cost entry tier to a $20 Pro minimum, with usage billed on top.

 Railway plans and pricing